-Meeting Date 04 November r 2021 Agenda Item 3.1 Report Title Update position on Mental Capacity Act (MCA) and Deprivation of Liberty Safeguards (DoLS), for Quarter 2, July to September 2021 Report Author Paul Stuart Davies, Interim Assistant Director of Nursing, Tanya Spriggs, Nurse Director Primary Community & Therapy Service Group, Karen Gronert, Head of Nursing, Primary Community & Therapy Service Group Nicola Edwards, Head of Nursing Safeguarding.
+Meeting Date 03 February 2022 Agenda Item 3.1 Report Title Update position on Mental Capacity Act (MCA) and Deprivation of Liberty Safeguards (DoLS), for Quarter 3, October to December 2021 Report Author Tanya Spriggs, Nurse Director Primary Community & Therapy Service Group, Karen Gronert, Head of Nursing, Primary Community & Therapy Service Group Paul Stuart Davies, Assistant Director of Nursing, Nicola Edwards, Head of Nursing Safeguarding.
+Amanda Davies Interim Manager Long Term Care.
 Report Sponsor Gareth Howells, Executive Director of Nursing Presented by Tanya Spriggs, Nurse Director Primary Community & Therapy Service Group Freedom of Information Open Purpose of the Report To provide an update and assurance around the management of Deprivation of Liberty Safeguards (DoLS), MCA update and Court of Protection Information.
-Key Issues DoLS performance in Quarter 2 Update on COVID19 and ward visiting restrictions in relation to DoLS Specific Action Information Discussion Assurance Approval Required (please choose one only) Recommendations Members are asked to note: Note the performance data for Quarter 2 - July to September 2021 together with cumulative information for year to-date (Appendix 1) Note that further LPS guidance has been delayed due to the COVID-19 pandemic.
-The new implementation date, was confirmed as April 2022 however as the Code of Practice and guidance is yet to be disseminated for consultation, there is a possibility of a further delay in the implementation of LPS.
+Key Issues DoLS performance in Quarter 3 Update on COVID19 and ward visiting restrictions in relation to DoLS Specific Action Information Discussion Assurance Approval Required (please choose one only) Recommendations Members are asked to: 1.
+Note the performance data for Quarter 3 - October to December 2021 together with cumulative information for year to-date (Appendix 1) 2.
+Note that further Liberty Protection Safeguards(LPS) guidance has been delayed.
+Welsh Government have advised that the implementation date of April 2022 will not take place.
+No new date has been suggested.
+Code of Practice and guidance is to be disseminated for consultation spring 2022.

-Note that additional funding to address the DoLS backlog and to meet training needs for mental capacity and Best Interest Assessor training has been agreed by Welsh Government.
-Appendices Appendix 1
+Note that additional funding to address the DoLS backlog and to meet training needs for mental capacity and Best Interest Assessor training has been agreed by Welsh Government (appendix 2).
+Note the introduction of Team Leader for DoLS to help address the backlog of assessments, manage the DoLS Team and assist in the implementation of LPS, effective from 11th October 2021.
+Appendices Appendix 1 - Qtr.
+3 - Oct to Dec 2021 together with Cumulative Totals - April to Dec 2021.
+Appendix 2 Appendix 3